conda-forge/pytorch-cpu-feedstock/recipe/README.md

   of additional functions, and `generic` variant that can use any BLAS/LAPACK provider (created by patching on OpenBLAS support upstream).

+Additionally, `libtorch-cuda-linalg` can be built in `magma` or `nomagma` variant.
+The former links against libmagma, while the latter avoids this significant dependency.
+Both versions support the built-in cuSOLVER backend, and the `magma` version normally uses a heuristic to choose between them, in order to achieve the best performance for a given operation.

 Some of the platforms support only a subset of these variants.

 The recipe supports a `megabuild` mode that is currently used for Linux